Cryptoprocta spelea: Distribution and ecology

 Subfossil remains of the giant fossa have been found in Holocene cave sites from the northern end of Madagascar along the west coast to the far south, and in the central highlands.
-Some sites have yielded both C. spelea and smaller remains referable to the living species, C. ferox; however, lack of robust stratigraphic knowledge and no available radiocarbon dating on subfossil Cryptoprocta bones makes it uncertain whether the two species lived in the same region at the same time.
+The known radiocarbon dated subfossil specimens of C. spelea and modern C. ferox suggest that the two species overlapped in age.
 The size ratio between the two species is within the range of ratios seen between similar-sized living cats and mongooses found in the same areas, suggesting that the two species may have been able to occur together.

 With its large size and massive jaws and teeth, C. spelea was a formidable, "puma-like" predator, and in addition to smaller prey it may have eaten some of the big, now extinct subfossil lemurs that would have been too large for C. ferox.
+This is further supported by bone collagen isotopic values which found evidence niche partitioning between C. spelea and C. ferox.'
 No subfossil evidence has been found to definitively show that lemurs were its prey; this assumption is based on the diet of the smaller, extant species of fossa.
+Isotopic analysis by Lewis et al. (2026) confirms C. spelea was targeting large-bodied extinct lemurs.'
 Other possible prey include tenrecs, smaller euplerids, and even young Malagasy hippopotamuses.

+Much like C. ferox, it has been hypothesized that C. spelea may have hunted cooperatively to hunt larger prey.
+Furthermore, it has been hypothesized cooperative hunting within C. spelea was more common in the Mitoho, as the locality larger specimens.
+This has been noted in C. ferox, with cooperative individuals going larger than solitary individuals.
+Prior to 8.3 Ka, it may have competed with the larger C. bevatabe in the coastal southwest region, although niche partitioning was still possible by preferring prey of different body sizes.

 Extinction

-Why and when C. spelea went extinct is not known; it is possible that C. spelea went extinct before 1400.
-C. spelea is on the IUCN Red List.